 National Productivity Investment Fund for the Local Road Network

-The purpose of the Department for Transport (Dft) National Productivity Investment Fund (NPIF) is to increase and rebalance productivity, by relieving congestion and delivering upgrades to local roads and public transport networks, outside of London.
-National Productivity Investment Fund (NPIF) Local Road Network projects will be required to promote or facilitate one or more of the following aims:
+The purpose of the Department for Transport (DfT) National Productivity Investment Fund (NPIF) is to increase and rebalance productivity, by relieving congestion and delivering upgrades to local roads and public transport networks, outside of London.

-The A556 Gadbrook Business Park junction upgrade scheme was prioritised locally as best able to demonstrate the outcomes for NPIF funding.
+The A556 Gadbrook Park junction upgrade scheme was prioritised locally as best able to demonstrate the outcomes for NPIF funding, in easing congestion, unlocking economic growth and improving connectivity on a local and national level.

-- A556 Gadbrook Business Park junction upgrade NPIF application form (PDF, 1.18MB)
+A556 Gadbrook Park junction upgrade NPIF application form

-- Appendix 6: Technical note results of junction modelling (PDF, 657KB)
+Appendix 6: Technical note results of junction modelling

-- Appendix 7: Technical note results of transport modelling (PDF, 582KB)
+Appendix 7: Technical note results of transport modelling